 Program Division Name Name Description Comprehensive Planning GIS Development, maintenance and public distribution of geographic data, as well as development and maintenance of online building permit, building inspections, codes enforcement and other data tools.
 Growth Management's GIS functions are responsible for coordinating data storage and delivery techniques and reviewing software licensing for the GIS functions, within the Board Departments.
-The GIS functions are responsible for developing and maintaining new Electronic Plan Review and GIS applications, including the County's E-Permitting application and the Map Genius Web mapping application. - Transportation Planning/ Development and administration of the County's Impact Fee Ordinance and Multimodal Transportation Mitigation Program.
+The GIS functions are responsible for developing and maintaining new Electronic Plan Review and GIS applications, including the County's E-Permitting application and the Map Genius Web mapping application.
+Two-year program using GIS and mapping service for sustainability, equity, and economic development.
+Comprehensive Planning Transportation Planning/ Concurrency/ Impact Fees Development and administration of the County's Impact Fee Ordinance and Multimodal Transportation Mitigation Program.
 Planning and programming of transportation projects for the Capital Improvements Program.
 Development and administration of the County's concurrency management program.
 Review of Comprehensive Plan amendments, zoning applications and development plans for transportation impacts and required transportation facilities.
 Represent Board's policies and priorities during the development of the MTPO's Long Range Transportation Plan and Transpiration Improvements Program.
-Represents Comprehensive Planning Concurrency/ Impact Fees County on the Bicycle/Pedestrian Advisory Board and MTPO Technical Advisory Committee.
+Represents County on the Bicycle/Pedestrian Advisory Board and MTPO Technical Advisory Committee.